Code-Institute-Submissions/africards/README.md

 #### User Feedback

 ### 4.3.
 Code Validation
 All Code has been validated and you can find screenshots [here](https://github.com/jerhabor/africards/tree/master/assets/readme/validator).
+Jasmine Tests were also done on card shuffling, loading of the timer and the moves count.
+These are the main elements of the game so it helped to refactor the code.
+You can find the content [here](https://github.com/jerhabor/africards/tree/master/tests).

 ### 4.4.
 Test on Different Browsers